Akshatj26-github/Urban-Brew-Haven-Expansion-Analysis/README.md

 Identify top 3 city based on highest sales, return city name, total sale, total rent, total customers, estimated coffee consumer.

 ## Recommendations

 After analyzing the data, the recommended top three cities for new store openings are:

 **City 1: Pune**

-1. Average rent per customer is very low (₹182).
+1. Average rent per customer is very low (₹294.23).

-2. Highest total revenue (₹1.52M).
+2. Highest total revenue (1.26M).

-3. Average sales per customer is also high (₹22,400).
+3. Average sales per customer is also highest (₹24197.88).

-**City 2: Delhi**
+**City 2: Chennai**

-1. Highest estimated coffee consumers at 7.7 million.
+1. Highest estimated coffee consumers at 2.78 million.

-2. Highest total number of customers, which is 68.
+2. Average sales per customer is also high (₹22479.05).

-3. Average rent per customer is ₹330 (still under ₹500).
+3. Average rent per customer is ₹407.14 (still under ₹500).

 **City 3: Jaipur**

 1. Highest number of customers, which is 69.

-2. Average rent per customer is very low at ₹156.
+2. Average rent per customer is very low at ₹156.52.

-3. Average sales per customer is better at ₹11,600.
+3. Average sales per customer is better at ₹11644.2.